AMaroto98/PL-PgSQL/README.md

 The file containing the procedure for the database can be found in the `src` folder.

-The trigger generates an email for each student by selecting the first letter of the first name and the first three letters of each last name and adding the school domain.
+The procedure generates an email for each student by selecting the first letter of the first name and the first three letters of each last name and adding the school domain.

 To import the function to Postgres you can do it in the same way that we have imported the database and the data of this one.